Named all bags and items of clothing

 Connected with us via Facebook & Instagram

-The College provides iPads for students in Prep to Year 4.
+Junior School will be providing iPads for students in Prep to Year 5.

 Monday to Friday from 7:45 am to 3:30 pm